-The dedicated efforts of these Safety Council representatives were realized by the development of a training program that would not only meet the objectives of the NPRA but also provide the contractor with "training" as well as "orientation".
+The dedicated efforts of these Safety Council representatives were realized by the development of a training program that would not only meet the objectives of the NPRA but also provide the contractor with "training" as well as "orientation."
 An association was formed to manage the process and the Basic Orientation Plus® (BOP) and the Basic Orientation Plus - Refresher® (BOPR) was put in service.

-The Association of Reciprocal Safety Councils, Inc. (ARSC) was chartered as a not-for-profit corporation on October 7, 1997 (Charter #1462953) and is funded by the participating Safety Council Organizations each calendar year.
+ARSC was chartered as a not-for-profit corporation on October 7, 1997 (Charter #1462953) and is funded by the participating Safety Council Organizations each calendar year.
 Each ARSC member is required to be a non-profit organization.

-In order to fulfill the objectives of the ARSC, members have adopted a mission statement that currently reads as follows:
+To fulfill the objectives of the ARSC, members have adopted a mission statement that currently reads as follows:

-ARSC's mission is to provide to ARSC members world-class safety education, risk management services and resources that are consistent, cost-effective, reciprocal and that conform to regulatory standards and industry accepted practices that will result in a safer world.
+ARSC's mission is to provide to ARSC members world-class safety education, risk management services and resources that are consistent, cost-effective, reciprocal and that conform to regulatory standards and industry-accepted practices that will result in a safer world.